slowernews/wisdom-tldr/README.md

 Plans are not static.
 Adapt or die.

-> *'The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*

 > *'Life is more like tetris than chess.'*